iabudiab/HTMLKit/README.md

 notParagraphAndNotDiv = [firstDivElement elementsMatchingSelector:myAwesomeSelector];
 ```

+# Change Log

+See the [CHANGELOG.md](CHANGELOG.md) for more info.

 # License

 HTMLKit is available under the MIT license.
-See the LICENSE file for more info.
+See the [LICENSE](LICENSE) file for more info.